mattdesl/fontpath-simple-renderer/README.md

 ### `renderer = Renderer([options])`

 Creates a new renderer with the given options.
-These are not necessary.
+These are optional.

 Possible options:
-- `font`: the Font object
+- `font` the Font object
-- `fontSize`: the font size in pixels, defaults to what is defined in `font`
+- `fontSize` the font size in pixels, defaults to what is defined in `font`
-- `text`: the string of text we will be rendering
+- `text` the string of text we will be rendering
-- `layout`: an initial number for wrap width (pixels) if we want to word-wrap the text, otherwise just lays the text out in a single line (no breaks)
+- `align` a string 'left', 'center', 'right' (also stored in `Renderer.Align` constants), default left
-- `align`: a string 'left', 'center', 'right' (also stored in `Renderer.Align` constants), default left
+- `underline` boolean, whether to underline, default false
-- `underline`: boolean, whether to underline, default false
+- `underlinePosition` the position of underline, leave undefined to compute automatically
-- `underlinePosition`: the position of underline, leave undefined to compute automatically
+- `underlineThickness` the underline thickness, leave undefined to compute automatically
-- `underlineThickness`: the underline thickness, leave undefined to compute automatically
+- `wrapMode` same as setting `renderer.wordwrap.mode`, can be `normal`, `pre`, or `nowrap`
-- `wordwrap`: same as setting `renderer.wordwrap.mode`, can be `normal`, `pre`, or `nowrap`
+- `wrapWidth` an initial number in pixels which is passed to `layout()` after the other options have been set.
+Otherwise, defaults to no layout (a single line, no breaks)

 ### `renderer.render(x, y, start, end)`